Pauline Boty: Legacy

 After her death, Pauline Boty's paintings were stored away in a barn on her brother's farm and she was largely forgotten for nearly 30 years.
-Her work was rediscovered in the 1990s, renewing interest in her contribution to Pop art, and gaining her inclusion in several group exhibitions and a major solo retrospective. the location of some of her most sought after paintings is unknown.
+The rediscovery of her work in the 1990s, owing to the efforts of curator David Mellor and academic Dr. Sue Tate, led to renewed interest in her contribution to Pop art, gaining her inclusion in several group exhibitions and a major solo retrospective.
+The location of some of her most sought after paintings remains unknown.

 In December 2013, Adrian Hamilton wrote in The Independent on Sunday, "Ignored for decades after her death – it was nearly 30 years before her first picture was shown – a proper retrospective has had to wait until this year with a show which originated in Wolverhampton and has now opened in the Pallant Gallery in Chichester.
 Looking at her pictures today, it is simply incredible that it has taken so long. [...]
 It's not a big exhibition.
 Given the paucity of her surviving work, it could not be otherwise.
 But it is one which leaves you eager for more, more of the pictures she did paint and the ones she didn't live long enough for."

 Boty's life and work also form a major theme in Ali Smith's 2016 novel, Autumn.

 In November 2019, the New York Times profiled Boty in their Overlooked No More series: "Pauline Boty, Rebellious Pop Artist".

+On 1 July 2023, a Blue Plaque was erected for Boty at 7A Addison Avenue, Holland Park at her former home and studio.
+The unveiling was carried out by Natalie Gibson and Celia Birtwell with Sir Peter Blake in attendance alongside other friends, family and admirers of Boty.

+Marc Kristal's biography Pauline Boty: British Pop Art's Sole Sister was published in 2023.
+The 2023/24 exhibition at the Gazelli Gallery included the documentary 'Boty: The Life and Times of a Forgotten Artist' and the documentary 'BOTY - I Am The Sixties' was produced by Mark Baxter in 2024.